BuildYourBook/buildyourbook.github.io/_drafts/2022-01-31-The Power of No.md

 Saying "no" becomes a tool through which you can say yes to the things that really matter.

 Today, say yes to what matters, and no to what doesn't.
+Without guilt, remorse, rudeness, or any form of restriction.

 Remember, if it's not a "hell yeah!", it's a "no".